 Descriptive Statistics methods include displaying, organizing, and describing the data.

-Inferential Statistics: Inferential Statistics draws the conclusions from data that are subject to random variation such as observation errors and sample variation.
+Inferential Statistics: Inferential Statistics draw the conclusions from data that are subject to random variation such as observation errors and sample variation.

-3. List all the other models work with statistics to analyze the data?
+3. List all the other models that work with statistics to analyze the data?

-Statistics along with Data Analytics analyzes the data and help business to make good decisions.
+Statistics along with Data Analytics analyzes the data and help a business to make good decisions.
 Predictive ‘Analytics’ and ‘Statistics’ are useful to analyze current data and historical data to make predictions about future events.

 - Computer Science